-Whaat? you use LiNuX??? aRe yOu sOmE hAckER?
+Whaat? you use Linux? aRe yOu sOme hAcKeR?

 No, that’s not how I perceive it.
-People ahem, mainstream media - confuse the term hacker.
-I mean - ‘hacking’ as in ‘a hacksmith’ - “someone who is playfully clever”.
-I love tinkering stuff, not just computers.
+People & the mainstream media - confuse the term hacker.
+I mean ‘hacking’ as in ‘a hacksmith’ someone who is playfully clever.
+Tinkering stuff, not just computers.

-A simple business model where you ‘rent’ the software running on your Phone or Laptop.
-Kind of like ‘DRM’.
-You can never ‘own’ your copy of MacOS or Windows 10.
-As long as you connect to the internet - they control everything through automated updates.
+A business model where you ‘rent’ the software running on your Phone or Laptop.
+Kinda like ‘DRM’.
+You never get to ‘own’ your copy of MacOS or Windows 10.
+They control everything through automated updates.
 Apple and Google can remove apps from your phones because they are bundled with the OS and designed to not respect your freedom.

 If you buy a generic computer they run malware like Windows 10 or MacOS out of the box and make it hard to run alternative OSs

-- I’ve only tried it on ‘Google Chrome’ I’m sorry XYZ browser ain’t supported.
+- I’ve tried it on ‘Chrome’.

 - Writing a document?
 Use Word and .docx